AndreLotusDev/LINQExamples/README.md

 # LINQExamples

-This repo shows some example of all (or nearly) linq functions that we can use. <br/> Inside of each example we have the program.cs with the example then 1,2,3 exercises for each example.
+This repo shows some example of all (or nearly) linq functions that we can use. <br/> Inside of each example we have the program.cs with the example then 1,2,3 exercises for each example. <br/>

+Feel free to add more examples. <br/>

 <hr/>